BernieSumption/EasyDB/README.md

 EasyDB is an application database for iOS and other Apple platforms.
 It wraps SQLite to provide an easy to use, high-performance, document-oriented database.

 The goal of EasyDB is to provide the best developer experience with zero configuration, and taking advantage of modern Swift features.
-Compared to the (many) other SQLite wrappers, EasyDB the only one that provides a type-safe query API with no boilerplate code or configuration beyond defining your record type:
+Compared to the (many) other SQLite wrappers, EasyDB is the only one that provides a type-safe query API with no boilerplate code or configuration beyond defining your record type:

 <!---headline-demo--->
 ```swift